School Nurse News

 The FWISD Health Services Department is charged with the responsibility of the health of the school child while he is under school jurisdiction.
 A goal of the FWISD School Health Services Department is to prepare the pupil upon maturity to assume the responsibility for his/ her own health and the health of others.

 I graduated from University of Texas at Arlington with a Bachelor of Science degree in Nursing.
 I began my nursing career as a Labor and Delivery nurse at Arlington Memorial Hospital.
 I joined the FWISD Health Services Department never suspecting I would love school nursing, but I did.
-I have been with the Fort Worth ISD for 27 years.
+This is the 30th year I have been with the Fort Worth ISD.
 I have serviced students in elementary, middle school and high school.
 I have had many roles throughout my career with Health Services.
 I have served as a mentor to new nurses, as a lead pyramid nurse and assisted the FWISD Health Services Department by being one of two school nurses to pilot the Asthma 411 program.
-Last year, with the help of our amazing I.M.
-Terrell administration and staff, we were able to achieve the Heart Safe School Designation for our campus.
+With the help of our amazing I.M.
+Terrell administration and staff, we have achieved the Heart Safe School Designation for our campus.

 The school nurse, a health specialist, is the member of the total education team who is primarily concerned with the whole student; his optimal physical, mental, emotional and social development.